polarBearYap/danish-garbage-collection-iot-sys/README.md

 ## Technical Contribution

 The manual also contains developer guide on how to develop a custom Greengrass component from a local virtual machine.

+## Acknowledgement
+Special thanks to Dr Cheng for providing free online introductory AWS course and 50% discount on AWS foundational certificate.
+Also, I would like to thank Dr Ashvaany for patiently guiding the assignment.
+1. Ts Dr Cheng Wai Khuen
+2. Dr Ashvaany a/p Egambaram

+## Potential improvement